rod608/rwc-game-website/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 After following the installation steps, you'll have a *build/* directory within the *game/* directory.
 You can add a CSS stylesheet and any JS scripts you'd like within here.
-For hosting, make sure to use GitHub pages as outlined in this [Documentation](https://pygame-web.github.io/wiki/pygbag/github.io/).
+For hosting, make sure to use GitHub pages as outlined in this <a href="https://pygame-web.github.io/wiki/pygbag/github.io/" target="_blank">Documentation</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>